ajossorioarana/ajossorioarana.github.io/content/projects/arg_lakes.md

 plotly: true
 toc: true
 tags: ["limnology", "eutrophication", "freshwater", "python", "data analysis"]
-description: "EDA on small dataset of 103 Argentinian lakes and analysis of influence of different factors in trophic state"
+summary: "EDA on small dataset of 103 Argentinian lakes and analysis of influence of different factors in trophic state"
 ---